 A Diminished Chord can be denoted as Cdim or C Diminished.

-Diminished Seventh Chord
+Full Diminished or Diminished Seventh Chord

 Adding a double flattened 7th degree from the major scale to the Diminished Chord Triad yields a Diminished 7th Chord or a Fully Diminished 7th Chord.